Qualify for an Election

 Download the notice of candidacy form.

-On this form, you certify that:
+On this form, you certify to the following:

-- if you are a candidate for any office other than United States senator or representative you must have filed federal and state income tax returns for each of the previous five tax years, have filed for an extension of time for filing either your federal or state income tax return or both, or was not required to file either a federal or state income tax return or both;
+- Taxes: if you are a candidate for any office other than U.S. senator or representative you must have filed federal and state income tax returns for each of the previous five tax years, have filed for an extension of time for filing either your federal or state income tax return or both, or was not required to file either a federal or state income tax return or both;

-- you do not owe any outstanding fines, fees or penalties pursuant to the Code of Governmental Ethics; and
+- Ethics: you do not owe any outstanding fines, fees or penalties pursuant to the Code of Governmental Ethics; and

 Candidates may qualify for office by paying a fee or by filing a nominating petition.
 Nominating petition forms are available at the parish clerk of court's office or the secretary of state's office.

-Act No. 778 of the 2012 Regular Session states: A candidate serving in the armed forces of the United States who is stationed or deployed outside of the United States shall not be required to pay any qualifying fee or any additional fee.
+Act 778 of the 2012 Regular Session states that a candidate serving in the armed forces of the United States who is stationed or deployed outside of the United States shall not be required to pay any qualifying fee or any additional fee.
 He or she shall file with the qualifying official a military qualifying certification form prepared by the secretary of state certifying that at the time of qualifying he or she is serving in the armed forces of the United States and that he or she is eligible to become a candidate pursuant to United States Department of Defense Directive 1344.10.

 Having an Agent Qualify a Candidate for Office